 Edward was never to know his mother, Jane Seymour contracted puerperal fever (or childbed fever) an infection of the uterus following childbirth and died twelve days later, on October 24th.
-Henry VIII is reported to have mourned the loss of his third wife sincerely, she was accorded a magnificent state funeral at which the Princess Mary, Henry's elder daughter who Jane had done much to reconcile with her father, acted as a chief mourner.
+Henry VIII is reported to have mourned the loss of his third wife sincerely, she was accorded a magnificent state funeral at which the Lady Mary, Henry's elder daughter who Jane had done much to reconcile with her father, acted as a chief mourner.
 Queen Jane was interred at St. George's Chapel, Windsor Castle.

 The future Edward VI was a precocious and highly intelligent child, he was sparely built, but in most of his surviving portraits adopts the stance of his formidable father.
 Edward had the red hair of the Tudors and had one shoulder somewhat higher than the other, possibly a result of his difficult delivery.
 He quickly became proficient in Latin, Greek and French.
 Like all the Tudors, he was fond of music and played the lute.